Chapter 02

 Fool and Bull were ready - and impatient.

-The three demons, concluded their business, and left.
-The barrel of grog was mostly empty, and the sack of potato chips, which had sat upon a shelf, was empty, and in shreds.
+The three devils concluded their business and left the establishment.
+The barrel of grog was mostly empty, and the sack of potato chips, which had sat upon shelf – which now lay, in splinters, upon the counter - was empty.
 The bowl lay in shards.
-Crumbs, sticky spills lay everywhere - amid a broken table and chairs.
-Whomever owned the bar, would definitely be seeing a loss upon his balance sheet – and likely hadn’t sufficient coin to keep his insurance current.
+Crumbs, sticky spills lay everywhere - amid broken tablea and chairs.
+Whomever owned the bar, would definitely be seeing a loss upon his balance sheet – and likely hadn’t sufficient coin to have kept his insurance current.
 Mouth crawled out, and found a nearby abandoned building, where he could lick his wounds - of which were many.

 Sethite settlement

-The old medicine woman finished updating the last of several three-holed parchments; she then unlatched the wooden prongs, and placed them back upon the wheel – young Bron, Mash’s 2nd son, likely had not a clue, what a timesaver he’d created; the young man simply enjoyed close intricate work.
+The old medicine woman finished updating the last of several three-holed parchments; she then unlatched the wooden prongs, and placed them back upon the wheel – young Bron, Mash’s 2nd son, likely had not a clue, what a timesaver he had created; the young man simply enjoyed close intricate work.
 Mash had insisted upon compensating her, when he and Rachael’s daughter, Ruthie, had taken ill.
-The wheel was, for goodness sakes, at least thrice payment enough – and besides, the girl was up and about within hardly more than two days.
-Full bill of health, the old grinned, for hardly an hour ago, the old physician heard the familiar, “Young lady, shall I have a talk with your father?”
+The wheel was at least thrice payment enough – and besides, the girl was up and about within hardly more than two days.
+Full bill of health, the old woman grinned, for hardly an hour ago, she heard the familiar, “Young lady..!”

 No quite so, for Glorianna, Jorg’s wife.
-Though, thankfully, recovering, the potions and the salves could only do so much to diminish the scars upon the woman’s face and upper torso.
-While the old healer, had also succumbed, her illness had been, hardly more than upset stomach and fatigue – little did the highly skilled physician know, however, the malady’s other-worldly properties would have upon her person.
+Though, thankfully, recovering, the potions and the salves could only do so much to diminish the lesions upon the woman’s face and neck.
+While the old healer, had also succumbed, her illness had been, hardly more than upset stomach and fatigue – little did the highly skilled physician know, the malady’s other-worldly pathogens would, in time, let loose upon her person.
 She looked about her modest hut, breathing in, the melodious aroma of drying herbs.
 Being a spinster, she kept her needs at a minimum - after all, her neighbors had their own family’s trenchers to fill.
 She beamed at the thick, warm, voluminous, barely pre-worn shawl, which a neighbor had insisted was payment for medical services rendered.
 Why the child had barely more than a few scratches.
 She, nevertheless, graciously accepted the lovely gift.

-It never ceased to amaze the old woman, how the wives somehow, collectively knew, nearly every item upon the men's council minutes.
-In short, the plans were to be changed; they'd even sooner be cutting trail.
+Council had decided, they would even sooner be cutting trail.
 Too soon; but another hundred years could pass, and would still be the same - too blasted soon!
-Those mountains were treacherous’ surely anyone, with a mere 20-20 vision – even with that – should be able to notice, in among too many places, the incline was steep.
+Those mountains were treacherous, surely anyone, with a mere 20-20 vision – even with that – should be able to notice, in among too many places, the inclines were steep.
 As for what lay upon the other side of the ridges and valleys?
-While Seth and several other men had explored up there, things were different five centuries ago.
-Nowadays, probably full of andys and worse.
+While Seth and several other men had explored up there, things must be different nowadays, surely.
 There were stories of serpents, big enough to overpower and eat full-grown men.

 The lady was approaching her 700th year.
-As a young woman, she'd walk miles into the forest, any beast she'd encounter, would usually just go about its business - as if she wasn't there.
-Granted, that mamma tiger, she'd happened upon, some centuries back, wasn’t exactly offering tea and strawberry cakes.
+As a young woman, she had walked furlongs deep into the forest, any beast she had encountered, would usually just go about its business - as if she wasn't there.
+Granted, that mamma tiger, she had happened upon, some centuries back, wasn’t exactly offering her a cup of tea and a plate of strawberry cakes.
 Had been only the Most High's grace which had kept her from having been torn to shreds.
 But aside of mammas being mammas, animals had, over the following centuries, become less tolerant of humans – anyone, with half a brain…It sure seemed attacks upon people were accelerating.

 Accelerating like sin.

-A few hours later, the old healer, threw back her blanket, and carefully - so as not to sprain anything - arose from her bed.
+Some two watches later, (around midnight) the old healer, threw back her blanket – carefully, so as not to sprain anything.
+She arose from her bed.
 Andy wasn't letting up.
-All last night, and most of all yesterday, he continued stomping, grunting and trumpeting.
-It wasn't that the old woman was hard-hearted - after all, had she lost a spouse, she'd be wailing and howling too - but good lands, not so loud to be keeping the entire village awake.
+All last night, and most of all yesterday, the boar-like pachyderm continued stomping, grunting and trumpeting.
+It wasn't that the old woman was hard-hearted - after all, had she lost her mate, she would be wailing and howling too - but not loud enough to be keep half the village awake.
 "Please ...
-SHUT.
-UP!" the old woman's terse response was neither helpful to the boar-like creature - but way bigger, stronger, and meaner – nor to the rest of the village...and maybe the two or three villages nearby.
+SHUT UP!
 Heavenly days, that critter was loud!
+She laid back down, but didn’t get much sleep.

-The small pot sitting in the embers would be more than cool enough to retrieve without a hot-mitt; she poured its almost cool - but still somewhat warm - coffee into a clay mug.
+The small pot sitting in the embers would be more than cool enough to retrieve without a hot-mitt; she poured the now tepid brew into a clay mug.
 The small fire, she had kindled, before retiring, had kept the enclosure warm and mostly free of night-mist, but only a few embers remained, and so the chill and mists had begun to creep inside, and settle onto things - namely her sandals.
-Most her neighbors had no need for an indoor hearth-ette; nor did pay any mind over damp sandals, but old brings cold.
+Most her neighbors had no need for an indoor heating source; nor did pay any mind over damp sandals.
+But old brings cold.
 While the early morning mists were beginning to abate, somewhat – or was it her imagination?
 Sunrise was about 2/3rds a watch (an hour) away.

 "WRAAH-OOOLL, RUH, Ruh-ruh-ruh, WWRAH...ruuh..."